 The causes for go-arounds are recorded by controllers in the ATC tower and provide an insight into the operational situations causing them to happen.
-The top three reasons in Figure 13 (left) are runway occupancy, unstable approaches and airport operational reasons.
+The top three reasons in Figure 13 (left) are runway occupancy, weather and unstable approach.
 As an occupied runway may be caused by a range of conditions, the root causes are further broken down in Figure 13 (right).